 Determine Your Information Need

-There are many places to search for material using library resources; the key is knowing what you want to find:
+There are many places to search for material using library resources; the key is knowing what you want to find.
+First,

 Think about your project: